 Auvik is a particularly useful tool for network mapping.
-It has two important advantages.
+It has several important advantages.
 It does a much more sensible job of laying out your network topology than most other systems.
-And it automatically updates your network maps in response to topology changes as they happen.
+It also automatically updates your network maps in response to topology changes as they happen.
+And, it supports more data sources than other network topology mappers, such as pulling from vendor-specific APIs.

-Particularly for smaller networks, Auvik can actually produce useful and usable network diagrams right out of the box.
+Particularly for distributed networks, Auvik can actually produce useful and usable network diagrams right out of the box.